 Smoking cigarettes can have many adverse effects on the body.
-Some of these can lead to life-threatening complications.
+It increases a person’s risk of cancer, heart disease, stroke, vision problems, and gum disease.

-In this article, we look at 10 possible effects of smoking cigarettes.
+This article looks at 13 possible effects of smoking cigarettes.

 Smoking cigarettes also presents a greater risk of developing and dying from chronic obstructive pulmonary disorder (COPD).
-In fact, the American Lung Association report that smoking causes 80 percent of COPD deaths.
+The American Lung Association report that smoking causes 80% of COPD deaths.

 Smoking cigarettes can damage the heart, blood vessels, and blood cells.